wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/use-your-own-container-registry.md

 Before you try out this guide, ensure you have the following:

-- **A container registry**: Ensure you have a container registry containing the images you want to deploy.
-Choreo is compatible with various container registries, including but not limited to GCR (Google Container Registry), ACR (Azure Container Registry), GitHub Container Registry, and Docker Hub.
+- **A container registry**: Ensure you have a container registry containing the images you want to deploy. {{ product_name }} is compatible with various container registries, including but not limited to GCR (Google Container Registry), ACR (Azure Container Registry), GitHub Container Registry, and Docker Hub.

-- **(Optional) An external build/CI pipeline**: This is to initiate automatic deployments during the build process outside of Choreo.
+- **(Optional) An external build/CI pipeline**: This is to initiate automatic deployments during the build process outside of {{ product_name }}.

-When using a container registry to deploy a component, Choreo cannot create an image from the source code (Git) or initiate a new deployment when a new image is ready.
-However, you can use your existing build process to trigger a deployment on Choreo by sending an HTTP POST request to a webhook with the new image details.
+When using a container registry to deploy a component, {{ product_name }} cannot create an image from the source code (Git) or initiate a new deployment when a new image is ready.
+However, you can use your existing build process to trigger a deployment on {{ product_name }} by sending an HTTP POST request to a webhook with the new image details.

 This feature is currently only available on private data planes (PDPs).

 ## Register a container registry

-To get started, establish a connection between your container registry and Choreo.
+To get started, establish a connection between your container registry and {{ product_name }}.

 !!! info
-    When you use your Choreo credentials, Choreo does not _pull_ your images into its control plane.
-Instead, it functions as an orchestrator, facilitating your data plane's ability to retrieve images from an external container registry.
-Choreo passes on these credentials to the data plane for authentication and access.
+    When you use your {{ product_name }} credentials, {{ product_name }} does not _pull_ your images into its control plane.
+Instead, it functions as an orchestrator, facilitating your data plane's ability to retrieve images from an external container registry. {{ product_name }} passes on these credentials to the data plane for authentication and access.

 To register your container registry, follow these steps:

-1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+1. Sign in to the [{{ product_name }} Console](https://console.choreo.dev/).
-2. In the Choreo Console header, go to the **Organization** list and select your organization.
+2. In the {{ product_name }} Console header, go to the **Organization** list and select your organization.
 3. In the left navigation menu, click **Infrastructure** and then click **Credentials**.
 4. Click the **Container Registries** tab.
 5. Click **+Add Registry** to configure the Git repository connection.